CastillonMiguel/phasefieldx/README.rst

 -----------------
 For detailed API documentation, including class references, function definitions, and usage examples, please refer to the `API documentation <https://phasefieldx.readthedocs.io/en/latest/api/index.html>`_.

+You can also explore the project on DeepWiki — an AI-powered, interactive knowledge base built from the code and documentation: `Explore PhaseFieldX on DeepWiki <https://deepwiki.com/CastillonMiguel/phasefieldx>`_

 Contributions and Feedback
 --------------------------